phpvms/docs/docs/installation/uploading.md

 title: Uploading Files
 ---

-The first step is to upload your files, and ensure that the dependencies are loaded.
-If you're using a "fat" distribution, the `vendor` directory with the composer dependencies is already included.
+When uploading the files, you have several options on how to.
+These mainly apply to shared hosts.
+For your own server or if you have control over the vhost files, upload/extract the files to your desired location and point the vhost to the `/public` folder.

-:::note
+:::tip
-If you are uploading to a shared host or to cPanel, chose one of the following methods when uploading your files For your own server or if you have control over the vhost files, upload/extract the files to your desired location and point the vhost to the `/public` folder.
+If you are uploading to a shared host or to cPanel, chose one of the following methods when uploading your files.
 :::

-## Copying the public directory
+## Option 1: Copying the public directory

 :::tip
 Uploading and change the path of the public directory is the recommended method if you're on shared hosting